What is an App?

 Step 2

-This will bring you to the App Designer page.
 The App Designer is broken up into three main parts.
-Starting from the left side, you have the Fields section, then the Layout section, and finally the Settings section on the right side.
-The various field types within the Fields section can either be clicked on or click-and-dragged to be added to the layout section.
+Starting from the left side, you have the Fields section, in the middle is the Layout section, and finally the Settings section on the right side.
+The various field types within the Fields section can either be clicked on or click-and-dragged to be added to the section.

 Below are some additional details on the contents of the three sections of the App Designer.
 Be sure to follow the hyperlinks to be taken to more specific pages.